adityachakra16/curated/README.md

 confidence = most_frequent_curation / total_curations
 ```

+If confidence is higher than 80% and above the minimum amount of curations required (currently set to 15), a grant is said to have completed curations.
+Depending on the most commonly picked option, the curation result is set as pass, fail or triage.
+We also have a maximum number of curations for each grant (currently set to 30) after which a grant cannot be curated any further.
+If this is the case, that means there is confusion regarding the validity of the grant and thus the system sets it as triage.

 ### **2. Interface simplicity**

 We made the interface similar to Gitcoin grants page and added a bit of gamification with badges.
 This is to make sure the user (who we are assuming has already interacted with the Gitcoin platform before) will find it very easy to use the curation platform while also have a sense of accomplishment upon leveling up or receiving a badge.
 The UI can be easily integrated in the current Gitcoin application.
 On top of the gitcoin grant interface we have added 3 curate buttons.